HonestyK/stardewmodding/README.md

 # stardewmodding

-A fix to make aerinanxiety's Interiors mod work with Kanadeyoru's main mod.
-Will be taken down if requested or when it's not needed anymore.
+A place for me to put my Stardew modding related stuff if any.